schklom/Mirror-workflows/README.md

 Alternatively, or if you are new to hosting applications, we recommend to run FMD Server with Docker.

-Quickly try FMD Server from the command line:
+Quickly try FMD Server on your laptop from the command line:

 ```
 docker build --tag fmd-git https://gitlab.com/Nulide/findmydeviceserver.git#v0.4.0